iskv/web-project-stepik/README.md

 # Nginx

-Serves as a gate.
+Serves as a gateway.
 Working on 80 port (default).
 Using /etc/nginx_stepik.conf (for Stepik.org sandbox) or for WSL: /etc/nginx_wsl.conf (difference in directory paths).
 Error logging is configured to the file: /error_log.

 Configured routes:
 * All URLs starting with `/uploads/` (for example `/uploads/1.jpeg`) are served from the `../uploads` directory